-- 4.29 Recreational activities can result in likely significant effects on European sites as a result of erosion, trampling and nutrient enrichment of habitats, and disturbance of species by humans or dogs resulting in a compromised ability to breed or survive.
-Where Local Plan policies are likely to result in an increase in the local population, or where an increase in visitor numbers to the European site is considered likely, there may be potential for associated recreational impacts. - 4.30 A well-established approach to avoiding recreational pressures has been developed as part of planning decisions which involve the Thames Basin Heaths (TBH) SPA.
-The TBH SPA, located in southern England, is designated for ground nesting heathland birds including nightjar and woodlark.
-To ensure adverse effects on the TBH SPA are avoided, a Joint Strategic Partnership involving Natural England and relevant planning authorities was established.
-The Partnership produced a Delivery Framework which uses a 'zone' system based on distance from the SPA to identify the likely significance of effects resulting from recreational pressures and also to inform development and mitigation requirements within each zone.
+4.29 Recreational activities can result in likely significant effects on European sites as a result of erosion, trampling and nutrient enrichment of habitats, and disturbance of species by humans or dogs resulting in a compromised ability to breed or survive.
+Where Local Plan policies are likely to result in an increase in the local population, or where an increase in visitor numbers to the European site is considered likely, there may be potential for associated recreational impacts.

-32 Wealden District Council v.
+&lt;sup>32 Wealden District Council v.
 (1) Secretary of State for Communities and Local Government; (2) Lewes District Council; (3) South Downs National Park Authority and Natural England